Bubble-Protocol/seedling/docs/help.md

 Content on Seedling is hosted on [GitHub](https://github.com), from a public repository in your GitHub account.
 This gives you full ownership and control of your content.

 To publish content on Seedling you must have verified ownership of your GitHub account.
 See [Creating Your Account](#creating-your-account) above.
-You can only publish content hosted in your own GitHub account.
+You can only publish content hosted in your own GitHub account or from a GitHub organisation you are an administrator of.

 Publishing requires a blockchain transaction from your wallet, so you will need a small amount of funds in your wallet account.
 Seedling does not charge a fee for publishing content.